mmanosalva/mmanosalva.github.io/_pages/about.md

 </script>

 <div style="margin-left: 0.5cm;margin-right: 0.5cm;margin-bottom:0.5cm;margin-top:0.5cm;">
-I am a mathematics student at the UNAL campus in Bogotá.
+I am a mathematics student in UNAL - Bogotá.
 My interests are number theory, cryptography, and algebra, particularly number theory in all its presentations.
 I also enjoy analysis, although not as a primary focus.
 Given the wide range of academic topics that interest me and in which I would like to work, I can contribute analysis to problems from many perspectives.

 </div>